rictoo/DengueDynamicsBrazil/project_markdown.md

 ![](images/extracted_image_1.png)

-Furthermore, we can observe the posterior mean of the interaction effect, δδ, from the spatio-temporal interaction model.
+Furthermore, we can observe the posterior mean of the interaction effect, $\delta$, from the spatio-temporal interaction model.
 The results are averaged over the months of each year.
 Only the regional plots from the years 2017 and 2019 are displayed here for brevity’s sake: (see Supplement)